PDU

 Applications of a PDU include:

-Server Racks: It allows intelligent power distribution with load balancing.
+• Server Racks: The intelligent power distribution with load balancing.

-Telecommunication Rooms: They act as a critical component for continuous operation.
+• Telecommunication Rooms: These rooms act as a critical component for continuous operation.

 Applications of a Server Rack Power Strip: